Dec-17-Big-Data/Java/README.md

 ## Installation Instructions

-This will contain the information about needed technologies and how to set them up
+Make sure you have the jdk installed for Java 8 and you should be good to go.